Institutional Tuition Refund Policy

 A student that withdrawals from the college will receive a refund of institutional charges based on the percentages and time frames as indicated (below).

 In the case of a complete withdrawal from a term, the college calculates both the federal Return of Title IV Funds calculation and the college’s Institutional Tuition Refund Policy.
 It is possible that the tuition refund may be larger than the federal return calculation as the Institutional Tuition Refund Policy is based on a weekly vs. daily proration.

-A student withdraws week six of the quarter at the 50% point.
-With full-time tuition charges of $9,180 and the $400 Student Fee the tuition refund would be $4,440.
-If the student is a recipient of federal student loans the funds are first refunded to the appropriate loan program.
-Any remaining funds are refunded to institutional scholarships, then the student in that order.
+A student withdraws during week six of the quarter at the 50% point.
+With full-time tuition charges of $9,180 and the $400 Student Fee the tuition refund would be $4,840.
+If the student is a recipient of federal student loans, the funds are first refunded to the appropriate loan program.
+Any remaining funds are refunded to the institutional scholarship and then to the student in that order.

 Partial Withdrawal Refund Policy

 Students have the first two weeks of the quarter to finalize their schedules.
 100% tuition refunds for partial drops will be processed during the first two weeks of the term for those students falling below full-time status (12 or more credits).
 Any student may drop a course (s) after week two; however, there will not be a tuition refund for those students falling below full-time status (and still enrolled in at least one class).